• Recipes

 14th Century Medieval macaroni cheese

-The origins of macaroni cheese is joined with the origins of lasagna with both dating back to the medieval 14th Century with the earliest known recipe for a cheese and pasta dish appearing in the old Italian cookbook Liber de Coquina, or The Book of Cookery.
-A similar recipe titled makerouns appears in the 14th-century English cookbook the Forme of Cury.
+The origins of macaroni cheese is similar to the origins of lasagna as both date back to the medieval 14th Century with the earliest known recipe for a cheese and pasta dish appearing in the old Italian cookbook Liber de Coquina, or The Book of Cookery.
+A similar recipe titled makerouns appears in the 14th-century English cookbook The Forme of Cury.

-The pasta for these early recipes would have likely been flat sheets for a medieval lasagna type dish or long thin noodle tubes for a medieval style macaroni cheese.
-Although both these dishes would not look quite like modern day mac and cheese or lasagna!
-As medieval recipes were simple dishes made with cheese, pasta, and butter but often spices were added especially in English recipes such as ginger, cinnamon, and cloves!
+The pasta for these early recipes would have been flat sheets for a medieval lasagna type dish or long thin noodle tubes for a medieval-style macaroni cheese.
+Although both these dishes would not look quite like modern day macaroni and cheese or lasagna, as medieval recipes were simple dishes made with cheese, pasta, and butter but often spices were added especially in English recipes such as ginger, cinnamon, and cloves.

 18th Century macaroni cheese